glowlabs-org/gca-backend/README.md

 ## File Writing and Archiving

-To ensure consistency of physical files stored on the server, all files should be written append-only, with data written using a single write call.
-This allows consistent read access for archiving without the need for file locking.
+To ensure consistency of files stored on the server, they should be written append-only, using a single write call.
+This allows consistent read access without the need for file locking.

-The archive strategy is to return all public data as physical files, providing them in a zip archive.
+The archive strategy is to return all public data as files, providing them in a zip archive.
 In case of updates during the archive process, files are archived in the following order to maintain
 consistency: server public keys, device stats, equipment authorization, equipment reports.